glloydNAT/nshc/README.md

 Such binaries should be dynamic and stripped to reduce their size as much as possible, but that's a backend compiler decision and isn't determined by nshc.

+## Roadmap

+Once the Bash scripting language is fully implemented, nshc will begin extending support to other shell scripting languages (not including PowerShell).

+Bash is, of course, a superset of the ```sh``` command syntax, so ```sh``` support should be easily implemented.

 ## Resources
 [Scripting reference](https://decal.ocf.berkeley.edu/labs/scripting/)